jergra/info-feed-react-firebase-sass/readmeNewDeploy.txt

 git branch -M main
 git push -u origin main

+Note: Since the project is now an informational feed and no longer needs anything from YoutubeAPI, the line 'getData()' (line 99 on HomeScreen.js) was commented out, turning off YoutubeAPI interaction.
+Therefore, do not do the following:

 	at github -> Settings -> Environments -> add .env and add the environmental value name 'REACT_APP_YT_API_KEY' and its value, the apikey value

 if you are logged in to firebase, logout